Ciscogate: Lawsuit

 Shortly after Lynn concluded his talk he met Jennifer Granick, who would soon become his lawyer.
 During their initial meeting Lynn told Granick that he expected to be sued.
 Later in the evening Lynn had heard that Cisco and ISS had filed a lawsuit and requested a temporary restraining order against Black Hat but not himself.
 A public relations representative from Black Hat told Granick that the lawsuit was against both Black Hat and Lynn and that the companies had scheduled an Ex parte hearing in San Francisco the next morning to request the restraining order.
 That night, Andrew Valentine, an attorney for ISS and Cisco called Lynn who directed them to Granick.
 During the conversation Valentine explained the claims and accusations against Lynn, which included three things: 1) ISS claimed copyright over the presentation that Lynn gave, 2) Cisco claimed copyright over the decompiled machine code obtained from the router which was included in the presentation, and 3) Cisco claimed the presentation contained trade secrets.
 These complaints were outlined in a civil complaint at the U.S. Northern District of California and filed against both Lynn and Black Hat.
-According to Granick, she and Valentine were able agree to an injunction to settle the case without court proceedings.
+According to Granick, she and Valentine were able to agree to an injunction to settle the case without court proceedings.
 This deal was almost called off due to an inadvertent mistake by Black Hat in which they had restored Lynn's presentation on their web server.
 Black Hat, Granick, and the plaintiff's lawyers were able to resolve this problem and the deal stood.

 One condition of the settlement required Lynn to provide an image of all computer data he used in his research to be provided to a third party for forensic analysis before erasing his research and any Cisco data from his systems.
 The settlement also stipulated that Lynn was prohibited from talking about the vulnerability in the future.

 FBI Investigation

 Shortly after lawyers for Lynn and ISS / Cisco filed settlement papers, FBI agents from the Las Vegas office arrived at the conference to begin asking questions.
 According to Granick, they were there at the request of the Atlanta FBI office and Lynn was not of interest.
 Granick asserted the Fifth and Sixth amendment rights on behalf of her client, Lynn.
 Granick asserted his rights for the Atlanta office and asked if an arrest warrant had been issued for Lynn.
 Over the next 24 hours Granick was not able to ascertain the status of a warrant but ultimately determined no warrant was issued.

 When the FBI was asked about the case by a journalist, spokesman Paul Bresson declined to discuss the case saying "Our policy is to not make any comment on anything that is ongoing.
 That's not to confirm that something is, because I really don't know".
-Granick would only confirm to journalists that the "investigation has to do with the presentation".
+Granick would only confirm to journalists that the "investigation has to do with the presentatio'".